If you’d rather skip the post and go straight to my 22 open-ended consulting questions, I’ll send you the swipe file.

 - Ask more specific, clarifying questions as needed.

-Then, you sum up what you have discovered together to build consensus.
+- Then, um up what you have discovered together to build consensus.

-Then, you explain a couple of different ways that you and the client can work together to accomplish those steps.
+- Then, identify next steps by explaining a couple of different ways that you and the client can work together to accomplish those steps.

-Then, once you settle on the scope and compensation, you send over client service agreement and a payment link.
+- Once you define the scope and agree upon compensation, you send over your master service agreement and a payment link for the deposit.

 But I’m getting ahead of myself.
-You might be wondering, “What open-ended questions should I ask?”
+You might be wondering, “What client discovery questions should I ask?”
+Keep reading…

-Here are sixteen consulting questions that work well for me—in no particular order:
+Here are 16 interview questions for successful client discovery, in no particular order:

 - If you could accomplish only one thing by the end of this meeting, what would that be?